9th8/up-to-date-real-world-haskell/19-error-handling.md

 another piece to the puzzle: throwing exceptions[^4].
 In the examples we have visited so far in this chapter, the Haskell system throws exceptions for you.
 However, it is possible to throw any exception yourself.
-We\'ll show you how.
+We'll show you how.

-You\'ll notice that most of these functions appear to return a value of type `a` or `IO a`.
+You'll notice that most of these functions appear to return a value of type `a` or `IO a`.
 This means that the function can appear to return a value of any type.
-In fact, because these functions throw exceptions, they never \"return\" anything in the normal sense.
+In fact, because these functions throw exceptions, they never "return" anything in the normal sense.
 These return values let you use these functions in various contexts where various different types are expected.

-Let\'s start our tour of ways to throw exceptions with the functions in `Control.Exception`.
+Let's start our tour of ways to throw exceptions with the functions in `Control.Exception`.
 The most generic function is `throw`, which has type `Exception -> a`.
 This function can throw any `Exception`, and can do so in a pure context.
 There is a companion function `throwIO` with